-

 There are no special disposal requirements.

-When administered by infusion, the drug should be diluted in 100-150 ml of 0.9% sodium chloride solution or 5% dextrose (glucose) solution.
+For intravenous administration, the drug should be diluted in 100-150 ml of 0.9% sodium chloride solution or 5% dextrose (glucose) solution.

 7. Marketing authorization holder